 Pygmy Rabbit Facts

 - Sadly, its habitat range also qualifies as extremely small, at least compared to some related species.
-Further, this continues to shrink.
+Furthermore, this already highly restricted range of habitation continues to shrink.
+As with many creatures on the earth today, the actions of man play a role in this sad fact.

-- Yet despite this factor, its numbers appear to be sufficient and stable.
+- Yet despite,these lamentable factors, its numbers appear to be sufficient and stable, at least for the moment.
 For this reason, the IUCN currently lists this delightful small mammal as Least Concern.
+Yet, the country in which it appears lists the remarkable animal as Endangered.

-- However, this could change, if conditions do.
-Since the Pygmy Rabbit remains dependent upon specific habitat requirements, it could be threatened by ongoing climate change.
+- However, its status with the IUCN could rapidly change for the worse, if environmental factors continue to deteriorate.
+Since the Pygmy Rabbit remains dependent upon specific habitat requirements, it could be threatened by ongoing climate change, even more than most species.

 Pygmy Rabbit Physical Description

-The gorgeous Pygmy Rabbit rather easily earns the name.
-That’s because adults of this tiny species average only about 1.1 lb (0.5 kg).
+First of all, the truly gorgeous Pygmy Rabbit quite easily earns its common name.
+That’s because the adults of this remarkably tiny species only attain an average weight of about 1.1 lb (0.5 kg).
+Furthermore, individuals attain an overall body length measuring between 9.3 – 11.
+6 in (23.5 – 29.5 cm).

 - Kingdom: Animalia